Skip to main content

 The path forward for telehealth hormone prescribing will be shaped by the DEA’s final rulemaking.
 The agency must balance the demonstrated benefits of telehealth access with its mandate to prevent drug diversion.
 The concept of a “special registration” for telemedicine practitioners, as proposed, suggests a move towards a more nuanced regulatory system that acknowledges the legitimacy of remote care.

 This could involve specific requirements for technology, documentation, and quality assurance for registered telehealth providers.
-Such a system would represent an evolution from the geographical constraints of the past, creating a federal standard for a national system of care while preserving the essential role of in overseeing the quality of that care.
+Such a system would represent an evolution from the geographical constraints of the past, creating a federal standard for a national system of care while preserving the essential role of state medical boards in overseeing the quality of that care.

 References